arshealam4/node-express-microservice/README.md

 ## Description
 * We have three micro services to communicate with api gateway, they also can communicate each othre internelly.
+* We are connecting each services using axios library.

 ## Technology
 - [x] Node